unixbhaskar/slpkg/README.rst

 .. code-block:: bash

-	This finds the package along with the requirements !!!
+	This find the package along with the requirements !!!

 	$ slpkg -n brasero
 	Searching for `brasero` from www.slackbuilds.org Please wait ...